MercierCharles/MercierCharles.github.io/research.md

 <div class="research-outline" markdown="1">

-# Data Story Outline: *A Moderator Under Siege*
+# Data Story Outline: *Mapping Cross-Subreddit Conflict on Reddit*

 ## Setup: You’re a tech bro launching a revolutionary AI B2B SaaS Crypto Blockchain IoT YC-backed Silicon Valley Startup

-Your goal: build a new social media app for college students.
+You’ve just raised $3M pre-seed to build a new social app for college students.

-But, having seen the endless toxicity on platforms like Reddit, X, and Facebook, you want to avoid repeating their mistakes.
-To do that, you need to understand **when** conflict between communities arises, **which types** of conflict are constructive vs harmful, and **why** certain interactions devolve into aggression.
+There’s just one problem.

+Platforms like Reddit, X, and Facebook, despite being rich sources of information and community interaction, all ended up with pockets of extreme hostility, community clashes, and drama.

+Before you repeat their mistakes, you need to understand:

+- When conflict between communities arises?

+- Which types of conflict are constructive vs harmful?

+- Why some interactions devolve into hostility while others don’t?

+- How can we prevent these same pitfalls in our own social media service?

+To answer these questions, you dig into crosspost data from Reddit—one of the most complex ecosystems of online communities.

 ---

-## 1. First Steps: *How hostile are the interactions between subreddits?*
+## 1.*How hostile are subreddit interactions, really?*

-First of all, let's look at the proportion of negative posts across the subreddits.
+We begin with a global picture of tone across posts.

 ![Overall tone](/assets/images/global_tone.png)

+Surprisingly, we notice something that is rather encouraging. encouraging:

+**Negativey is the exception, not the norm**

-We notice something very interesting and encouraging: the majority of posts are either positive or neutral (90.3%), and only 9.7% are negative.
+The majority of posts are either positive or neutral (90.3%), and only 9.7% are negative.
-This is very promising for our future app : the normal mode of interaction isn't negative!

-The goal now is to understand this 9.7% more.
+However, exceptions do matter.
+Even a relatively small group of negative posts tend to have a large impact on the general athmosphere of social media.
+Our goal therefore is to understand this 9.7% more.

 To do this, we will look at the distribution of the number of negative posts per subreddit: